-Three photograph albums containing photographs taken by G. Mabel Beames on her 1957-58 visit, numbered by her K.R.C. [presumably Kharang Rural Centre] 1,2,3

-- 1 'The School'.
-This also contains two pre-India photographs of Margaret Barr with a note about them (despite the title of the album, there is only one snap of any of the school buildings, but several of pupils).
+Three photograph albums containing photographs taken by G. Mabel Beames on her 1957-58 visit, numbered by her K.R.C. [presumably Kharang Rural Centre] 1,2,3 with a note about them (despite the title of the album, there is only one snap of any of the school buildings, but several of pupils).

-- 2 'The Clinic'.

-- 3 'Townspeople and Villagers'.
+- 2 'The Clinic'. - 3 'Townspeople and Villagers'.